Data + People + Action = ecda

 To further build upon this success, and embed data driven decision-making within the system, we have set a new ambition to make Essex national leaders using the power of data science and artificial intelligence to plan and prevent future risk.
 To achieve this, we have created the Essex Centre for Data Analytics, also known as ecda.

-The Essex Centre for Data Analytics’ philosophy is ‘Driven by knowing, not by thinking.’
-That means ecda is focused on bringing together, and ethically sharing data, to help us generate new insight that will inform how we plan our future together.
+The Essex Centre for Data Analytics’ is focused on bringing together, and ethically sharing data, to help us generate new insight that will inform how we plan our future together.
 Ensuring the people of Essex are at the heart of the opportunities for our county unites us, so that together we can; share our skills, knowledge and expertise; make decisions that will amplify all that is good about our county; and deliver action that creates the kind of Essex we all want to live, learn and work in.

-With a focus on prevention, Essex County Council, Essex Police and the University of Essex have agreed a series of shared problems for ecda to support during 2019-20 including; avoidable A&E attendances; unsafe business operations; physical inactivity; mental health crisis; and homelessness, on which to share data that will deliver insight to guide decisions and services that can be implemented early to prevent issues from escalating.
+With a focus on prevention, Essex County Council, Essex Police and the University of Essex have agreed a series of shared problems for ecda to support during 2019-20 including; avoidable A&E attendances; unsafe business operations; physical inactivity; mental health crisis; youth violence and vulnerabilities; escalating domestic abuse; knife crime; and homelessness, on which to share data that will deliver insight to guide decisions and services that can be implemented early to prevent issues from escalating.